 The Route list displays all of the generated routes.
 The route currently displayed in the map is shown in green.
-Clicking on a different route loads it to the map and updates the route legs (see below).
-Information displayed for each route includes SID, departure runway, STAR, arrival runaway, fuel amount to burn, distance, flight time, carbon emissions, fuel cost, direct operating cost and overflight charges.
+Clicking a different route will load it on the map and update the route legs.
+Information displayed for each route includes:

-You can sort the routes in ascending or descending order by fuel, distance, time, carbon emissions, fuel cost, direct operating cost or overflight charges by clicking on the desired heading.
-A black triangle to the right of the header title shows the direction that the list has been sorted in.
+Any information with an asterisk beside it means you can sort the routes in ascending or descending order.
+A black triangle beside the header title shows the direction that the list has been sorted in.